leochung/sudoku-nancy/README.md

 You are free to use any IDE tool to modify the code and deploy it.

+## License

+This project is released under MIT license.
+Plesae check LICENSE.txt for further information.

 ## Contacts

 Any questions please drop me en email.